 - Under Auto Block, check the box that reads Enable auto block

 - Specify the parameters.
 Generally, fewer login attempts within a more extended period mean better protection.
 For example, the settings of 10 attempts within 5 minutes are more than enough to block any brute-force attack.
-But 5 attemps with in 10 minutes will make it many times safer.
+But 5 attempts within 20 minutes will make it many times safer.

 - Check the Enable Block expiration and give it a value if need be.
-If you don't, the IP will be blocked until you manually unblock it.
-Generally you should allow the expiration if you have remote parties that use the server.
+If you don't, the IP will be blocked permanently until you manually unblock it.
+Generally, you should allow the expiration if you have remote users -- sometimes, folks forget their logins.

 How to enable Auto Account Protection on a Synology NAS server

-By the way, this is why you shouldn't use an easy-to-guess username as mentioned above — your account might get locked out constantly.
+By the way, this is why you shouldn't use an easy-to-guess username, as mentioned above -- your account might get locked out regularly.

 - Log in to the server's interface, open Control Panel

-- Go to Security and then Account tab
+- Go to Security and then the Account tab

-- Specify the parameters simiar to the case of the IP blocking above.
+- Specify the parameters similar to the case of the IP blocking above.

-- You defnitely want to specific a time to Cancel Account Protection in this case.
-If not, you might risk blocking your own account permanently.
+- Specify a time to Cancel Account Protection.
+If not, you might risk blocking a legit account permanently.

-You can set up different Account Protection settings for untrusted clients (any clients) or trusted clients (you have to specify these manually.)
+There are different Account Protection policies for untrusted or trusted clients.
 It's OK to assume all clients to be the former.

-On top of that, a Synology has more security settings you can try, though not necessary.
+Additionally, Synology has more security settings you can try, though unnecessary.
 You also run the Security Advisor app and follow its suggestions on High and Severe issues.

 Again, security is a matter of degrees.

-Understanding server and data: How to keep your information intact
+NAS security and your data: How to keep your information intact

-Keeping your server itself safe from unauthorized access is great but not enough for your data integrity.
+Keeping your server safe from unauthorized access is great but not enough for data integrity.

-Sometimes, bad things come from parties that have legit access to the server’s data.
+Sometimes, bad things come from parties with legit access to the server.
 For example, if a network computer has ransomware, shared folders on your server are susceptible, too.

 Managing data on a server